Jay Wang ’08

 The FlexJD requires 83 credit hours of instruction for graduation over four years.
 The typical student course load is eight to nine credits per term.
 Your required first-year courses are spread out over four terms (rather than the two terms in the full-time JD program).
 In your first two terms, you’ll take part in the Legal Skills in Social Context program, along with one podium course each term.
 You will then take two podium courses in each of the next two terms.
 Up to two courses in the first four terms, representing a maximum of 10 credits, are taught via distance education.
 The remaining courses are delivered in-person, with up to one-third of the instruction of those courses online.

-Students beginning the FlexJD program in Fall 2021 will take the following courses during the first three terms.
+Students beginning the FlexJD program in Fall 2021 will start the program with the following course sequence.

 For the remaining upper-level required credits, the curriculum maximizes flexibility for part-time FlexJD students.
 Additionally, you are able to take any currently offered courses available to full-time students.